 These two connected buildings, each with their own cost-efficient and expressive roofing systems, came in under budget and on-schedule.

 - The structure has two connected wings: a one-story Community Hall with City Council chambers and a new 2-story Public Library.
 One of the main design requests was for each building to have its own unique roofing system.
-Forell/Elsesser developed simple, appropriate, low-cost framing concepts, resulting in exposed structural elements throughout the structure.
+Forell | Elsesser developed simple, appropriate, low-cost framing concepts, resulting in exposed structural elements throughout the structure.

 - With a specific request for exposed wood framing in the Community Hall wing, the project team worked to find a way to ensure support with a large roof span.
-To solve the problem, they used steel elements which added strength while maintaining the beauty of the exposed wood framing.
+To solve the problem, they used steel elements that added strength while maintaining the beauty of the exposed wood framing.

 - Construction bids for this project were below budget, thus allowing the owner to buy all of the desired add-alternates, including a large fish aquarium.
 The simplicity of the design also kept the project on schedule.